Why Young Adult Ministries Don't Work Well in Asian American Churches

 One of the main reasons why Young Adult Ministries struggle is because the young adults are struggling.
 That's because of all the stages of life, the young adult stage is probably filled with the most uncertainty.
 I mean in college, your life is full of potential and you're simply preparing for what awaits.
 In marriage, your life is established because you've likely discovered your career and the people whom you’re going to spend the rest of your life with.

 But young adult life?
-It's so challenging because you're now trying to establish your career, meeting your future spouse, and fulfilling your potential.
+It's challenging because you're trying to establish your career, meet your future spouse, and fulfill your potential.
 You're worried if this job is for you or if this relationship is going to work out.
 While young adult life may not be the busiest season of your life (wait till you have kids), it’s probably the most anxious time.

 As a result, young adults tend to be the least religiously committed group of people in any age group in the United States.
-They're so stressed trying to establish themselves that they often feel like they have no time for their spiritual lives or church.
-They don't think they have room for such things.
+They're so stressed trying to establish themselves that they often feel like they have no time for their spiritual lives or church because they don't think they have room for such things.
 Therefore, Young Adult Ministries struggle because they simply aren't a priority in the life of an anxious young adult.

 2) Unrealistic Spiritual Expectations